okohll/abdocs/content/docs/fields/field-types/_index.md

 tags:
 - Architect
 ---
-These pages describe the various types of fields it is possible to have in an agileBase application.
+These pages describe the various types of fields it is possible to have in an Agilebase application.
 It is recommended to begin with the basic field types before moving on to dealing with special field types.